Handkep/Fertilizer-Pump/README.md

 The fertilizer dispenser automatically doses fertilizer concentrates or stock solutions using one or more peristaltic pumps.
 The amount dispensed depends on the selected recipe and the intended irrigation water volume.
 After dosing, the pump and outlet tubing are flushed with water to help prevent salt deposits.

 **Project status:** In development.
-Nothing has been physically tested yet.
+The Peristaltic pump is currently in the prototyping phase.
+PCB design is in progress.
+The user interface and display are still to be determined.

 ## How It Works